CoaxolotlCable/jekylton/index.md

 ---

 {% include jumbotron.html
-  title="Cobac Lore"
+  title="Official Cobac Lore"
-  text="This site is a historical repository for all known lore and legend about the rise and fall of Cobac " caption="" image="/assets/images/tent-rocks.jpg"
+  text="This site is the historical repository for the legend of the rise and fall of Cobac " caption="" image="/assets/images/tent-rocks.jpg"
 %}